Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Results

 \subsubsection{Non-Coercive Ambiguity Encouraging Exploration}

 A key aspect of GravField’s design is that it nudges without prescribing, creating a space where participants feel at liberty to play.
 Indeed, once participants moved beyond the initial learning curve, their behavior often became highly creative and idiosyncratic.
 The absence of explicit “correct” moves meant participants felt no fear of “wrong” interactions---a psychological safety zone in which people felt free to experiment with their whole bodies and even voices.
 The system’s deliberate ambiguity in how feedback was provided further ensured that users did not settle into any one routine too quickly.
 Instead, the open-ended nature of the MROs led different individuals to explore the same digital parameters in markedly different ways.
 For instance, participants working with the Spring discovered an unconventional method of interaction: they realized that the virtual spring’s visual amplitude could be influenced not only by physical movement but also by sound.
-In one session, noticing that loud noises made the spring’s oscillation visibly bigger, participants began vocalizing – calling \textit{“hellooo,”} imitating drum beats, and even issuing comical shouts – to see how their voices might “shake” the spring.
+In one session, noticing that loud noises made the spring’s oscillation visibly bigger, participants began vocalizing---calling \emph{``hellooo,''} imitating drum beats, and even issuing comical shouts---to see how their voices might “shake” the spring.
 Rather than restricting themselves to bodily motions, they co-opted the environment’s audio sensitivity as another channel for play.
 Another participant (P6), while wielding the Rope MRO, experimented with varying his movement style to push the limits of the rope’s feedback.
-He transitioned from straightforward swings to exaggerated, almost theatrical motions – at one point staggering and swaying like a drunk person for dramatic effect---simply to observe how the rope’s sound responded.
+He transitioned from straightforward swings to exaggerated, almost theatrical motions---at one point staggering and swaying like a drunk person for dramatic effect---simply to observe how the rope’s sound responded.
+From the OJs’ perspective, \emph{``ambiguity supported playful countermoves’’} (OJ1); this controlled destabilization expanded the shared repertoire while preserving a negotiable center of rhythm.
 In short, because the system did not dictate a single way to interact, participants felt empowered to probe the boundaries of what was possible, using imagination and even humor in their exploratory actions.
 The result was a rich diversity of behaviors emerging from the same basic set-up, driven by each participant’s personal curiosities and intuitions.